Procurement Policies and Procedures

 Small repetitive orders should be increased in amount and decreased in frequency.
 This will reduce the costs for negotiating and placing orders, as well as related administrative work.

 Requests for changes, additions, or deletions of telephone service should be submitted in writing to the Telephone Service Office.
-Telephone Services manages the operation and maintenance of the Iona College telephone switch.
+Telephone Services manages the operation and maintenance of the Iona University telephone switch.
 Telephone Services reports to the Vice Provost for Information Technology.

 Requests for cellular phone service are processed through Information Technology and Business Services.
 The College works with three cellular telephone vendors and orders services according to the needs of the end user.
 Telephone related expenditures are charged back to College departments on a monthly basis.